particle-iot/node-example-device-flash-setup/README.md

 Unlike most of the node-example scripts, this script can only be run locally in node, not from a browser using Stackblitz.
 The reason is that your web browser doesn't provide automatic access to all USB devices for security reasons, so there's no way to auto-detect new devices and program them from a browser.

 - You must have dfu-util installed.
-The easiest way is to install the [Particle CLI](https://docs.particle.io/cli/).
+The easiest way is to install the [Particle CLI](https://docs.particle.io/cli/), but the CLI itself isn't used.

 - If you don't have [node.js](https://nodejs.org/) version 12 or later installed, do that first.
 At the time of writing, the current LTS version is 14.17.6 but whatever is the latest LTS (long-term support) version is recommended.